MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-accessibility.md

   * Using a different *Marker shape* for each line makes it easier for report consumers to differentiate lines (or areas) from each other.
 * As a follow on to the previous bullet, don't rely on color to convey information.
 Using shapes on lines (markers, as described in the previous bullets) is helpful.
 * Select a *theme* that is high contrast and color blind friendly from the theme gallery, and import it using the [**Theming** preview feature](desktop-report-themes.md).
 * For every object on a report, provide *Alt Text*.
 Doing so ensures that consumers of your report understand what you are trying to communicate with a visual, even if they cannot see the visual, image, shape, or textbox.
-You can provide *Alt Text* for any object on a **Power BI Desktop** report by selecting the object (such as a visual, shape, etc.) and in the **Visualizations** pane, select the **Format** section, expand **General**, then scroll to the bottom and fill in the **Alt Text** textbox.
+You can provide *Alt Text* for any object on a **Power BI Desktop** report by selecting the object (such as a visual, shape, and so on) and in the **Visualizations** pane, select the **Format** section, expand **General**, scroll to the bottom, and fill in the **Alt Text** textbox.

   ![Alt text for any object in a report can be added in Visualizations > Format > General > Alt Text box](media/desktop-accessibility/accessibility_02.png)
 * Make sure your reports have sufficient contrast between text and any background colors.